rossant/galry/docs/manual.md

 Galry is a **high-performance interactive visualization library in Python**.

-It offers a **high-level interface** for quickly visualizing large visuals.
-It can be used either in script mode, or in interactive mode with IPython.
-It integrates smoothly with the QT event system of IPython so that you can interact with the plotting widget from the IPython console (much like matplotlib).
+It offers a **high-level interface** for quickly visualizing large datasets.

-The **low-level interface** lets you create a fully customized GUI for interactive visualization.
-It integrates with QT, through either PyQT or PySide.
+The **low-level interface** allows to create a fully customized GUI for interactive visualization.
+It integrates with Qt, through either PyQt4 or PySide.
 Integration with other GUI systems may be considered at some point (wx, etc.).

-This user manual gives a wide, high-level introduction to both interfaces.
+This manual gives a high-level introduction to both interfaces.
 **The user interested in the practical details can go through the tutorials.**